Raspberry Pi 4 Model B review: Back, and better than ever

 Raspberry Pi 4 Model B review: Specs and performance

-So it's definitely faster - but how much faster is a trickier question to answer.
-We ran it through a number of benchmark tests, including the HardInfo and Whetstone benchmarks, with mixed results.
-In the Whetstone and FPU Raytracing tests, it managed to exceed the Pi 3 B+ by 55%, but it was 127% better at the CryptoHash benchmark and 95% faster in the Dhrystone tests.
-In general, it was considerably faster than the previous generation, although how much faster it will feel in practice will depend on what kind of workloads you're using it for.
+It’s definitely faster, but specifically how much faster is a harder question to answer.
+We put it through various benchmark tests, such as the Whetstone and Hardinfo benchmarks, and it came back with mixed results.
+In the Whetstone and FPU Raytracing tests, it exceeded the Pi 3 B+ by 55%, but it was a whole 127% better at the CryptoHash benchmark, and in the Dhrystone tests it was 95% faster.
+Overall, it was much faster than the former generation, although how much faster this will feel in reality will depend on the type of workloads you’re utilising it for.

-However, if you're thinking that the Pi is now fast enough to act as an entry-level PC, you should temper your enthusiasm slightly.
-While it's a good deal faster than the previous Pi, it's still miles off the performance of even the most cheap-and-cheerful Y-series Intel Core processor.
-In practice, we found performance to be somewhat patchy.
-Running the device on one monitor didn't present much of an issue, but the Pi slowed significantly when we tried to use it with two displays.
-With four single-tab Chromium windows open, the Pi was often struggling to keep up - typing would take a second or so to appear, and we had to wait a few seconds before it would register our clicks.
+Despite this, if you think that the Pi is now fast enough to act as an entry-level PC, it might be a good idea to curb your enthusiasm a little.
+Even though it is a good deal faster than the previous Pi, it’s still way off the performance of even the cheapest Y-series Intel Core processor.
+During testing, we found performance to be somewhat patchy.
+Although there were no problems when we ran the device on one monitor, the Pi slowed significantly when we tried to use two displays.
+The Pi also struggled to keep up when we had four single-tab Chromium windows open, typing would take around a second to appear, and we had to wait a number of seconds before our clicks were registered.

 It's also in dire need of inbuilt cooling.
 The more powerful components evidently generate more heat than previously, because the Pi 4 was hitting the 85 degree threshold on a regular basis, after which performance is throttled to prevent overheating.
 A little thermometer icon appears in the corner of the screen to indicate when this is happening, and it was pretty much a constant fixture while we were using the Pi.